mahabubx7/exts-rnd/README.md

-# exTS - friendly node.js framework.
+# exTS - friendly node.js backend framework.

 > This a express.js modified backend framework.
 It's written in TypeScript and build (target) for ES2020 (recommended).
 Used node version is >= 18.16.x (v18.16.0 LTS - recommended)